siuyin/tailwindtry/README.md

 # Tailwind CSS with Go templates
-These are my experiments is trying to use `go` templates as web components with tailwind CSS styling.
+These are my experiments in trying to use `go` templates as web components with tailwind CSS styling.

-Potentially combining the best of both the `go` and `nodejs` worlds.
+Thus potentially combining the best of both `go` and `nodejs` worlds.

 `go` is robust, lean on resources and fast, but lacks a healthy frontend development community.